EBENSBURG BOROUGH SET TO MARK 200TH ANNIVERSARY

-2/28/2025: BOIL WATER ADVISORY IS LIFTED
+BOIL WATER ADVISORY HAS BEEN LIFTED – APRIL 8TH

 The water company cannot confirm when the advisory will be lifted.
 Loss of pressure can interfere with disinfection and provide a medium for microbial growth.
 Low pressure may indicate the presence of disease-causing organisms.
-The organisms include bacteria, viruses, and parasites, which can cause symptoms such as nausea, cramps, diarrhea, and associated headaches.
+The organisms include bacteria, viruses, and parasites, which can cause symptoms such as nausea, cramps, diarrhea and associated headaches.

 All affected customers are advised to not drink their water without boiling it first.
 Bring the water to a boil, let it boil for one minute and then let it cool before using it, or use bottled water.